JanCimWay/flag-quiz/README.md

 ### Bugs Fixed

-* During the last testing phase using [W3C Markup Validator](https://validator.w3.org/) a missing div closing tag was noticed in one of the recipe pages, so it had to be placed in all 10 of them
+* During the last testing phase using [JS Hint validator](https://jshint.com) missing semicolons apperad, despite working code.
-* Button in the heading with logo on it, was covering the heading in all width, had to be fixed.
+* When new question appeared (function was called), next question button was visible - so it was possible to brake the game, as game offered new and new quesions just by clicking "next" and not choosing answer, till there were no new questions available.
+* Lot of minor transcriptic bugs, which made functions to work faulty or not to work.
+All of them were solved by seperating code and testing already seperate elements/parts of code.

 ---